Marutirtha Hinglaj: Production

 The film was directed, produced and screenplay by Bikash Roy who also acted in the film.
-The film originally shooted in Digha.
+The film was originally shot in Digha.
 A desert was created on the beach sands near Digha.
 Bikash Roy brought two camels for use in the film.
-In ah highly dramatic moment, a mentally deranged Thirumal suddenly grabs Kunti by the throat.
+In a highly dramatic moment, a mentally deranged Thirumal suddenly grabs Kunti by the throat.
 Uttam Kumar has been quiet since a few days that scene was taken.
 Uttam Kumar visions is quite unusual.
 When the scene shooting started Uttam pressed Sabitri's throat it was as if he was no longer himself.
 Sabitri was getting suffocated.
 Director Bikash Roy rushed after finishing the shot.
 Sabitri then has no sense, he vomited and passed out.
 After curing him with water, Bikash Roy scolded to Uttam Kumar.
 Then Uttam apologized to Sabitri.
 In the end of the film director was saved by four bottles of Bengali liquor.
-The film shooted also in Chakulia, two days in Ghatsila.
+The film was also shot in Chakulia, two days in Ghatsila.
 Far way from Digha city the camera will capture the desert of Baluchistan on the sand.